The Smart Way to Scale Your Business Online

 Are you committed to scaling your business online?
 Awesome.
 It’s time to get our hands dirty.

 Do you already have a website for your business up and running?
 If so, pass “Go” and collect $200.

 If your business doesn’t have a home online yet, there’s no time like the present.
-Even if you have a traditional brick-and-mortar store with nothing to sell directly online, a website will give customers around the clock access to information your business.
+Even if you have a traditional brick-and-mortar store with nothing to sell directly online, a website will give customers around-the-clock access to information about your business.
 You’ll be able to advertise, promote specials, and seek out new customers 24/7, on the clock or off.

 Nervous about getting your technical skills up to snuff?
-Never fear: it doesn’t get any easier than DreamHost’s WP Website Builder, a suite of premium tools and plugins designed to simplify starting a website and make it easier to edit and manage as it grows.
+It doesn’t get any easier than DreamHost’s WP Website Builder, a suite of premium tools and plugins designed to simplify starting a website and make it easier to edit and manage as it grows.